medavox/tuki-nuwa/text/1_building_blocks/Phonology.md

 Or, How Toki Nawa is Spelled
 ---------

-The entire alphabet of Tuki Nuwa is:
+The alphabet of Tuki Nuwa is:

 ```
 a e i j k l m n o p s t u
 ```
-Each letter makes only one sound, but how you pronounce that sound is up to you.
+Each letter makes only one sound, but there is some leeway in to how to pronounce that sound.

 These letters have been picked because their sounds all occur (in some form) in all of the world's most widely-spoken languages.